Phrancis/Stack-Exchange-Utilities/Code Review Copy-Paste.md

 ### Poor Title

-Use for questions which have titles like _"How can I improve/shorten/speed up this code?"_.
+Use for questions which have generic titles like _"How can I improve/shorten/speed up this code?"_.

 > The current question title, which states your concerns about the code, applies to too many questions on this site to be useful.
 The site standard is for the title to simply state the task accomplished by the code.
 Please see [ask] for examples, and revise the title accordingly.